BOLL7708/SteamGameBanner/README.md

 The purpose is for it to be used as an [OBS](https://obsproject.com/) overlay when swapping between multiple games, this to avoid having to change banners manually.

 ## Setup
 1. You need a HTTP server, local or remote, with **PHP 7.x**.
 It's as easy as installing [XAMPP](https://www.apachefriends.org/download.html).
+Set it to auto-start Apache if you want convenience.
-2. Clone this repo to a folder in your server www-root (like _C:/xampp/htdocs_) or download the project and unpack it there.
+2. Clone this repo to a folder in your server www-root (like `C:/xampp/htdocs`) or download the project and unpack it there, name the folder something reasonable.
-	* If you cloned you might want to duplicate the _config.php_ in the root to _config.local.php_ so your settings will not be overwritten if you pull updates.
+	* If you cloned you might want to duplicate the `config.php` in the root to `config.local.php` so your settings will not be overwritten if you pull updates.
-3. In the config file insert your [Steam Web API Key](https://steamcommunity.com/dev/apikey) and your [Steam User ID](http://steamidfinder.com/) (load your profile, click _Generate forum signature_ and copy the _steamid_ from the url, a big number).
+3. In the config file...
+    1. Insert your [Steam Web API Key](https://steamcommunity.com/dev/apikey), you can register with "_localhost_" as domain if you don't have one.
+    2. Insert your Steam User ID, you can find it [here](http://steamidfinder.com/) or [here](https://steamid.io), you should copy the value named `steamID64`.
-    * Optional: set the intervalMs to the delay between loads.
+    3. Optional: set the intervalMs to the delay between loads.
 It's a good idea to keep the rate low to not reach your API call limit and be kind to the Steam servers.
 Defaults to 30000 which is every 30 seconds.
-    * Optional: to have a banner in place when a game is not detected put an image in a _/res/_ folder in the root, insert the filename only as _placeholder_ in the config.
+    4. Optional: to have a banner in place when a game is not detected put an image in a `/res/` folder in the root, insert the filename only as `placeholder` in the config.

 ## Usage
 * If you use OBS Studio you add a _BrowserSource_ to your scene, insert the URL to the local page, set a size and FPS to 1 and you are done!